 Karen has also worked in independent and public radio as a reporter, and has produced radio documentaries.
 Her feature on wilderness rites of passage led by hospice physician and author, Dr. Scott Eberle, The Practice of Living and Dying, aired on National Public Radio.

 Karen is a contributing non-Buddhist author to Andrew Holecek’s book, Preparing to Die: Practical Advice and Spiritual Wisdom from the Tibetan Buddhist Tradition.

 Finally, Karen and her husband, Jamie (author and math missionary), own a math book publishing business Jamie York Press Inc. Karen is the business manager and public relations director.

-Daniel Ziskin, PhD, Director of Finance and Technology at The Natural Funeral
+Daniel Ziskin, PhD, Managing Partner at The Natural Funeral

 Daniel Ziskin is an Earth scientist, working for NASA, NOAA and currently NCAR.
 Although his professional specialty is data management of satellite observations, his life-long passion has been as an environmentalist.
 His expertise makes him a valuable member of The Natural Funeral team.
 Daniel is responsible for finance and technology.